david-mbugua/david-mbugua/README.md

 👫🏽 I’m looking to collaborate on projects that are centered around solving real world problems or innovative solutions like building a solution that does not exist or is not yet widely adopted in the target market.

-📫 How to reach me: you can reach me via LinkedIn or via email.
+📫 How to reach me: you can reach me via LinkedIn or via email (davidnginyo11@gmail.com).

 [![wakatime](https://wakatime.com/badge/user/845560c5-1c9a-4920-9f41-19118012f784.svg?style=plastic)](https://wakatime.com/@845560c5-1c9a-4920-9f41-19118012f784)